seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     zero; removing `highPrice` from one ticker drops it to 24 and changes nothing else; `lastPrice` / `highPrice` / `lowPrice` are parsed at exactly one site per field per row, and the only survivors elsewhere read `btcObj`.
+18. Day state (§3.16, §3.17): on a list whose median reaches `DAY_RANGE_ABNORMAL`
+    the amber sentence appears BOTH under the regime banner and inside «РИСК ВЫНОСА» and is byte-identical in the two places; on a quiet day and on a below-quorum list it appears in neither; the regime line's own bytes and colour are unchanged in every regime × side combination, so the `abnormal === false` banner is a strict prefix of the `abnormal === true` one; and the source literal equals `bench/exhaustion-calibration.txt` (inv.
+46).

 **Bench triggers.** Editing `verify_against_live` → run `bench/verify_bench.py`
 (offline, ~20 s, must give 0 failures).
 Editing `scoreCandidate`, `window_stats`,